code4recovery/tsml-ui/README.md

 ### Customize theme colors

-You can add CSS variables to your site to customize the TSML UI's appearance.
+You can use CSS variables to customize TSML UI’s appearance.
 Here are the defaults:

 ```css
 #tsml-ui {